You are here

 - a description of the data sought; and

 - a statement that the data are being requested under OMB Revised Circular A110.

-- Mail the request (mark the outside of the envelope, "FOIA Request") either to the appropriate FOIA Coordinator or to the NIH FOIA Office:
+- Mail the request (mark the outside of the envelope, "FOIA Request") either to the appropriate FOIA Coordinator, or to the NIH FOIA Office at

 - OR Fax the request to the FOIA Office at (301) 402-4541;

-Individuals with questions concerning their requests may contact the FOIA Coordinator to whom they sent their request or the NIH FOIA Office at 301-496-5633.
+Individuals with questions concerning their requests may contact the FOIA Coordinator directly, or the NIH FOIA Office at 301-496-5633.
 Requesters may also contact the appropriate FOIA Requester Service Center or FOIA Public Liaison with questions or for a status update of their request.